IslandViewPTA/islandview-pta-site/content/news/2019-12-newsletter.md

 It's almost time for R.I.F.
 Day, where children's literacy is celebrated and supported through guest readers and hundreds of free books from which _every K-3rd grade student can select a free book to keep_.

-R.I.F. arrives on **December 5th**, and your help is needed to make the event a smashing success!
+R.I.F. arrives on **December 5th, and your help is needed** to make the event a smashing success!
 Sign up [here](https://www.signupgenius.com/go/10c0d44aead2da3f58-fall1) for shift times and give some of your time for literacy.

 ## School Play signup NOW

 Once again, Anacortes' very own and wonderful CLASS ACT will be hosting Island View's school play.
 Signup/permission forms went home last week and are available in the school office, **due December 13th but turn them in ASAP because only the first 80 students to sign up will be in the play.**

 There are no auditions, this is a first-come-first-served signup.
 Parents will be notified Dec 16 about student status - either in or waitlisted.
 The first rehearsal is Jan 9.
 Thanks to Nicole Mortimer ([nicole_mortimer@yahoo.com](mailto:nicole_mortimer@yahoo.com)) for heading up the school play again this year!

+## Spirit Wear FLASH SALE

+Just in time for the holidays, a final chance to grab some Island View Spirit Wear. **Through December 1st, all your favorite attire is on sale** [**here**](/shop/)**.
+Orders delivered mid-December!**

 ## 'Tis the Season for GRATITUDE